Use-case descriptions

 Use Case 1 - Voice Recognition

-Preconditions: Game is running and in a state that accepts the Start command; microphone access is granted; network (if required) is available.
+Preconditions: Game is running and using the API; microphone access is granted; network is available.

 - System begins listening and records the utterance.